juliepranger/history-lesson/README.md

 # History lesson - a fun guide

-A single page site for the history lesson site.
+A brief history of the English succession.

 App structure is based on the [gulp-webapp](https://github.com/yeoman/generator-gulp-webapp "Gulp Webapp") Yeoman generator.

 ## Quick Start